 True-1 Completion is a sub-project of the True-1 Continuation project and is a complement to already performed and ongoing projects.
-The main activity within True-1 Completion is the injection of epoxy with subsequent overcoring of the fracture and following analyses of pore structure and, if possible, identification of sorption sites.
-Furthermore, several complementary in situ experiments will be performed prior to the epoxy injection.
-These tests are aimed to secure important information from Feature A and the True-1 site before the destruction of the site, the latter which is the utter consequence of True-1 Completion.
+The main activity within True-1 Completion was the injection of epoxy with subsequent overcoring of the fracture and following analyses of pore structure and, if possible, identification of sorption sites.
+Furthermore, several complementary in situ experiments were performed prior to the epoxy injection.
+These tests were aimed to secure important information from Feature A and the True-1 site before the destruction of the site.

 As discussed in previous status reports, the outcome of the over-coring was not according to the original plan whereas an overview of the upcoming analysis was necessary.
-Hence, a project meeting was arranged at Äspö during the last quarter in order to present an opportunity for the project members to inspect the cores from KXTT3 and KXTT4 and to discuss the upcoming analysis.
-The outcome of the meeting will result in an updated timetable for the project and some minor changes of the analysis plan, however the major outlines in the original project plan for the analysis will remain.
+The major activity during the last quarter was planning of the upcoming analysis of the cores from KXTT3 and KXTT4.
+The analysis itself will start during the coming fall.
+However, the activity during the last quarter within the project was generally rather low due to heavy involvement of the project members within SKB's site investigation programmes.